jarrid-xyz/keyper-tutorial/6-use-cases/6-4-deploy-keyper-via-github-action/README.md

 EOF
 ```

-Note that `.cdktf-sa-key.json` is a secret, we can use [GitHub's secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store it.
-First, install [GitHub CLI](https://cli.github.com/):
+Note that `.cdktf-sa-key.json` is a secret.
+We can store the secret in [Github's secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and fetch it in the github action workflow.

+You can create the secret in the Github repository settings or use [Github CLI](https://cli.github.com/).
+In this tutorial, we'll use Github CLI.
+First, install [Github CLI](https://cli.github.com/):

 ```sh {"id":"01J8ECSXXH1TH043XEVTS4FZXA"}
 # Add the repository